Enschede: Religion

 Enschede has a large Assyrian community, the first Assyrians came to Enschede in the 1970s, primarily from Turkey (Tur Abdin).
-That is why there are today three Syriac Orthodox Churches in Enschede which meets the spiritual needs of the approximately over 10,000 Assyrians of the city.
+Today there are three Syriac Orthodox Churches in the city which meet the spiritual needs of Enschede's more than 10,000 Assyrians.

-During the festivities of Carnival which happens in either February or March, Enschede is renamed as Krekkelstad, which means "cricket town" in English.
+Demographics

+As of 2020, Enschede had a total population of 159,640 people.

+Inhabitants by origin

 Economy

 The city is a former centre of textile production.
 When this industry left the area for cheaper production centers in South-East Asia, Enschede became one of the poorest municipalities in the Netherlands.
-More educated and wealthy citizens have historically migrated to the Randstad region; decades of renovation work in the city center have been carried out with the goal of making Enschede more attractive to this group.
+More educated and wealthier citizens have historically migrated to the Randstad region; decades of renovation work in the city center have been carried out with the goal of making Enschede more attractive to this group.

-Modern shopping centers and department stores that until recently were only found in much larger cities have been opened.
-Enschede is host to many yearly festivals and the Old Market Square is often the venue for events, live music and other activities on the weekend.
+Modern shopping centres and department stores that until recently were only found in much larger cities have been opened.
+Enschede is host to many yearly festivals and the Old Market Square is often the venue for events, live music and other activities at the weekend.

 The proximity to Germany has, historically, been another major factor in the city's economic activity, ranging from the smuggling of coffee and tobacco in the 19th and 20th century, to large numbers of Germans, who visit the city's shops and weekly markets.
 Therefore, many natives of Enschede speak German more or less fluently.

 The city is co-operating with the nearby municipalities of Almelo, Borne and Hengelo as Netwerkstad Twente.
 A draft law plan to merge Enschede with Hengelo and Almelo was defeated in parliament under the influence of opposition from the other towns.

+There are over 95,000 jobs in Enschede.
+Most businesses can be found on one the business parks in the city or the port of Enschede (inland water port).

-Grolsch beer is brewed in Enschede, and the tyre manufacturer Apollo Vredestein B.V. head office and a factory is in the city.
-It is one of the most important employers of the region.
+Grolsch beer is brewed in Enschede, and the tyre manufacturer Apollo Vredestein B.V. head office and a factory are in the city.
+It now looks like the factory in Enschede will close in 2025.

+Other major employers are University of Twente, Saxion University of applied sciences, MST medical centre, Health insurance company Menzis, foodcompany Huuskes and Rabobank.